 Save Your Tweets to Buffer

 Now that your schedule is in place, you can start to queue up your updates when you’re at your computer.
 Using Buffer’s free add-ons for your browser of choice.
-You can also use Buffer with a variety of apps including IFTTT, Pocket, Reeder, Newsmix, Pulse, Zite, Flipboard and more.
+You can also use Buffer with a variety of apps including IFTTT, Pocket, Reeder, Newsmix, Pulse [No Longer Available], Zite, Flipboard and more.